 Approximately one to two weeks before the exam, you will receive an email from the Exam Director assigned to your exam.
-If you do not receive this email at least three days prior to the exam, please send an inquiry to exam_director@bjcp.org.
+If you do not receive this email at least three days prior to the exam, please send an inquiry to exam director@bjcp.org.
 The email from Exam Director will include a cover letter and an Excel spreadsheet called the Examinee Data Capture Form (EDC).
 This spreadsheet replaces the handwritten Participant Information Forms.
 You will need to enter the names, addresses, email addresses and other information for all participants taking the BJCP exam into the EDC.
-The first column in the EDC is the Exam ID, which has the format YYMMSTCI, where YY and MM are the two digit year and month, respectively, ST is the two letter code for the state or province, and CI are the first two letters for the city where the exam will be held.
-For exams outside of the US and Canada, the two digit country code replaces the abbreviation for the state.
+The first column in the EDC is the Exam ID, which has the format DDDDLLLL where D is a digit and L is a letter.
 The second column of the EDC is a two-digit identification number (typically from 1 to 12) that will be combined with the Exam ID to create a unique Participant ID for each examinee.